vstirbu/fsm-as-promised/README.md

     onleavehere: function () {
       // do something when leaving state here
     },
+    onleave: function () {
+      // do something when leaving any state
+    },
     onentersomewhere: function () {
       // do something when entering state somewhere
     },
+    onenter: function () {
+      // do something when entering any state
+    },
     onenteredsomewhere: function () {
       // do something after entering state somewhere
+      // transaction is complete and events can be triggered safely },
+    onentered: function () {
+      // do something after entering any state
       // transaction is complete and events can be triggered safely }
   }